-Areas of Study for Bachelor of Science, Cybersecurity and Information Assurance
+Areas of Study for Associate of Science, Cybersecurity and Information Assurance

 The following section includes the areas of study in the program, with their associated courses.
 Your specific learning resources and level of instructional support will vary based on the individual competencies you bring to the program and your confidence in developing the knowledge, skills, and abilities required in each area of the degree.
+The Degree Plan and learning resources are dynamic, so you need to review your Degree Plan and seek the advice of your mentor regarding the resources before you purchase them.